abellaismail7/Athena/README.md

 	Algo&DS is so important skills to get some balls to take an interview with FAANG
 	- **Introduction to Algorithms**: uniquely combines rigor and comprehensiveness.
 	The book covers a broad range of algorithms in depth.
+	- **A common sense guide to data structures and algorithms** a beginner friendly book for algorithms and data structures

 	- **The Algorithm Design Manual**: let's take some 1337kh to FAANG.